-Welcome to the PDF Forms Flattener, a scriptable server tool offered by Datalogics.
+Welcome to the PDF Forms Flattener, a command line application offered by Datalogics.
 This simple stand-alone utility works with Windows 64 platforms and allows you to flatten documents containing PDF forms, both AcroForm and XFA.

 When flattening a PDF form document, most of the content in the form fields appears in the output file as regular text, and the interactive features of these form fields are removed.
 It is no longer possible to change the values in the form fields.
 When you run PDF Forms Flattener, the program flattens the input PDF and saves it as a new output document.